 Those that offer a briefcase carry option like the Cotopaxi Tasra 16L open up like a storybook, allowing you to see everything that is in your backpack.
 While this takes a little more time to organize, we appreciate this organizational property.

 We also love backpacks with an attachment for bike helmets and the like.
 Bags with bungee systems like The North Face Borealis easily go from the office to the trail.
-We also love the Thule Pack n' Pedal for its numerous features geared towards bike commuting, such as effective helmet storage and a rainfly.

 While we didn't expect any of these bags to be completely waterproof, it is nice to know that if you get caught out in a rainstorm, all of your precious and expensive gadgets will not end up water damaged.
 For that reason, we tested these bags for water resistance.
 We put each backpack under a shower for five minutes to see if any water leakage occurred.
 If you live in a wet climate, this metric is important, but it may not be a top priority if you reside in a hot and dry area.